Stimulated Smith-Purcell emission based on bound states in the continuum: Physics of BIC resonances

-Equation~(\ref{eq:dispersion}) suggests that the number of WGA modes can be controlled by designing the dutycycle when the electron energy $E_0$ and the ratio of grating period $p$ to radiation wavelength $\lambda$ are fixed.
-For instance, with $E_{\rm 0}=51~{\rm keV}$, $p/\lambda = \beta_0=0.416$ ($\theta_{-1}=90^\circ$), $n_{b}=3.486$, $n_a=1$, we show the dependence of $k_x$ on the dutycycle $b/p$ in Fig.~\ref{fig:resonance}(a).
+Equation (\ref{eq:dispersion}) suggests the plausible control of the number of WGA modes by adjusting the dutycycle for given values of beam energy, grating period and wavelength.
+For instance, with $E_{\rm 0}=51~{\rm keV}$, $p/\lambda = \beta_0=0.416$ ($\theta_{-1}=90^\circ$), $n_{b}=3.486$, and $n_{a}=1$, we show the dependence of $k_x$ on the dutycycle $b/p$ in figure~\ref{fig:resonance}(a).
 As dutycycle increases, more and more modes exist.
-There is a lower dutycycle limit for each mode, except for the fundamental mode.
-The dual-mode region where only two modes exist is indicated by the black dash lines.

-The introduction of grating boundaries in the $x$ direction confines the WGA modes inside the grating with coupling to the outside diffraction modes.
-Following the analytical mode-matching method in \cite{Chang-Hasnain2012}, we can obtain the reflection coefficients $r_0$ and $r_{-1}$.
-Figures~\ref{fig:resonance}(b)--2(d) show that, by choosing appropriate dutycycles and thicknesses such that a resonance is excited, the strong enhancements of the 0th diffraction order as well as the -1st order can be achieved.
-The highly-ordered patterns in Figs.~\ref{fig:resonance}(b) and \ref{fig:resonance}(c) reveal the strong dependence of reflection coefficients on both dutycycle and grating thickness, indicating an interference effect.
-We will explain this interesting phenomenon by exploring the FP resonance mechanism of those WGA modes.
+The introduction of grating boundaries in the $x$ direction confines the WGA modes inside the grating by coupling to the outside space harmonics.
+Following the analytical mode-matching method proposed in \cite{Chang-Hasnain2012}, the reflection coefficients $|r_0|$ and $|r_{-1}|$ can be determined, as shown in figures~\ref{fig:resonance}(b)--\ref{fig:resonance}(e).
+Figure~\ref{fig:resonance}(e) compares the values of $|r_{-1}|$ using the WGA analytical solution and COMSOL \cite{Szczepkowicz:20}, where a satisfactory agreement is obtained.
+A BIC can be considered as a resonance with zero leakage and zero linewidth \cite{Hsu2016}.
+Figures~\ref{fig:resonance}(b)--\ref{fig:resonance}(e) reveals that, BICs can be excited for appropriate dutycycles and thicknesses.
+A small variation of the parameters from the BIC leads to a strong radiative resonance such as the operation point \cite{Yang2018}, where both $|r_0|$ and $|r_{-1}|$ are greatly enhanced.

+The highly-ordered patterns in figures~\ref{fig:resonance}(b) and \ref{fig:resonance}(c) reveal an interference effect.
+We will show that this phenomenon, as well as the origin of BIC resonances, are linked with the FP-resonance mechanism of those WGA modes.
+Inside the grating, the magnetic field including a number of WGA modes propagating downward can be given by